Kenya has a long history of providing some of the most successful family planning programs in Africa.

 Pathfinder has supported reproductive health and family planning work in Kenya since 1969.
 By working closely with nongovernmental and community-based organizations, government agencies, and public and private sector institutions, Pathfinder has reached some of Kenya’s poorest communities with reproductive health information and services, including contraceptives and counseling in maternal and child health care.

-Recently, Pathfinder’s work in Kenya has responded to the country’s high rate of HIV infection, currently estimated at 6.3 percent among adults and at 8 percent among women.
+Recently, Pathfinder’s work in Kenya has responded to the country’s high rate of HIV infection, currently estimated at 6.2 percent among adults and at 3 percent among young women aged 15-24 (compared to 1.1 percent of young men).
 Today, Pathfinder integrates HIV and AIDS prevention and care with quality reproductive health and family planning activities, bringing health services to the most vulnerable women who are least likely to have access to quality care.

 Through our activities, Pathfinder is promoting sexual and reproductive health care among women, men, adolescents, as well as key populations such as orphaned and vulnerable children, men who have sex with men, intravenous drug users, and sex workers.
 The ultimate goal is to ensure access to readily accessible, equitable, and quality health services for all people in Kenya.